GSA/ficam-federation/_design/06_federation_protocols.md

 - OAuth2 Protected Resource Profiles

 The **Client Profiles** defines the data requested for authorization requests.
 It includes the full redirect URIs with a client ID.
 The iGov adds the authentication step for the client to the authorization server using the claims based tokens.
 The data should be signed by the client using its private key.
 There are different specifications for each type of client.

+The Authorization Server Profiles are used to define how the authorization server (IdP) will interact with the client.
+The assertion will need to be encrypted using TLS endpoints.

 ## iGov For OIDC